HR Guide to IVF Benefits: Companies that cover IVF and why this is vital for employers

 The report also reminds us that relationship status, sexuality and age are still significant barriers that can disqualify people from being allowed access to IVF, with countries such as Italy and the Czech Republic only allowing access to heterosexual couples.

-We started Fertifa because we knew firsthand the impact fertility challenges can have on an individual, but also how access was a huge problem when it came to assisted reproductive technologies like IVF.
+We started Fertifa because we knew firsthand the impact a diagnosis of infertility can have on an individual, but also how access was a huge problem when it came to assisted reproductive technologies like IVF.
 In this article, we'll give an overview of some of the companies that cover IVF and what this looks like in action.

 But first, what actually is IVF?

 IVF is a fertility treatment and stands for in vitro fertilisation.
 It is a type of assisted reproductive technology (ART) that involves fertilising an individual's egg with sperm in a laboratory dish.
-The fertilised egg, called an embryo, is then transferred to the uterus through artificial insemination to grow and develop.
+The fertilised egg, called an embryo, is then transferred to the uterus through artificial insemination.
+Once the embryo transfer has taken place, it will be in a suitable environment to hopefully grow and develop.

 IVF is a common treatment for an infertility diagnosis.
+Often, it will be recommended to people who have failed to establish a clinical pregnancy after 12 months of regular, unprotected intercourse.
 It can be used to treat a variety of fertility problems, including:

 IVF and artificial insemination can also be used to help people who have had their ovaries removed or who have a genetic condition that could be passed on to their child.